Brian Victoria: Other works

 In a 2014 study about Tsunesaburo Makiguchi, he asserted that the founder of the Soka Gakkai organization was not the anti-war zealot described by the Soka Gakkai today.
 Victoria takes as its starting point Daisaku Ikeda's account of his predecessor's life, which presents him as a defender of democracy, an opponent of imperial power, a pacifist who refused to recant under torture and died in prison for his ideas.
 Analyzing Makiguchi's writings - but also misinterpreting some of it, his critics said - he shows that Makiguchi was defending his own Nichiren buddhism belief, but could not be considered as a political or religious dissident.

 Victoria's analysis of Makiguchi's "putative pacifism" triggered some criticism from professors linked to the Soka Gakkai.

+Criticisms

+There are a number of criticisms directed at Victoria's methodology in critiquing a number of individuals.
+Most prominently in "Zen at War", but also in subsequent articles.
+The criticisms have focused on Victoria's portrayals of D.T.
+Suzuki, Kodo Sawaki, and Tsunesaburo Makiguchi.

 Koichi Miyata, professor at the Soka University in Tokyo, then Dayle M. Bethel, fellow traveller of the Soka Gakkai and a specialist of Makiguchi's philosophy, teaching at The International University Learning Center (Kyoto), contradicted Victoria's work and pointed out the limitations of his analytical methods.
 Daniel A. Metraux, Professor of Asian Studies at Mary Baldwin College in Staunton (Virginia), and uncritical historian of the Soka Gakkai, denounced "Victoria's Flawed Portrayal of Makiguchi", thus defending Makiguchi's image as a "martyr for the Soka Gakkai movement".
 "If Makiguchi is guilty as Victoria charges, much of the historical raison d’être of the Soka Gakkai would be severely undercut", writes Metraux, adding that Makiguchi "went to prison not necessarily for anti-war beliefs, which the Soka Gakkai preaches today, but because it was against (his) deeply felt religious principles to adopt Shinto practices".